nitinkgp23/Teen_patti/README.md

             `cd Teen_patti`<br />
             `python3 Teen_patti.py`<br />

-To abort the game, input a non-integer when prompted for the betting mmoney.
+To abort the game, input a non-integer when prompted for the betting money.

 [1]: https://www.pagat.com/vying/teen_pathi.html